This post may contain affiliate links. Please see our full Disclosure Policy for details.

 A macaroon is a coconut-based nest-like cookie, sometimes dipped in or drizzled with chocolate.

-- First, you’ll want to line two baking sheets with parchment paper and set them aside.
+- First, you’ll want to line two baking sheets with parchment paper or silat liners and set them aside.

 - Then, sift together almond flour, powdered sugar and cocoa powder in a medium bowl and set aside.

-- Whip egg whites on medium speed with a mixer until they become foamy.
+- Whip egg whites on medium speed with a hand mixer or thick attachment in your kitchen aid until they become foamy.
 Add in cream of tartar and continue to whip, slowly adding sugar.
 Increase speed to medium-high and whip until stiff peaks form.

-- Now, add LorAnn Oils’ Red Velvet Emulsion (or red gel food coloring).
+- Now, add Red Velvet Emulsion (or red food coloring) to the egg white sugar mixture.
 Whip 1 minute until well combined.

 - Tap the baking sheets firmly on the counter a few times to pop any hidden air bubbles.
 This keeps the macarons from cracking during baking.